sara-nasiriamini/aorta-segmentation-/sara-unet - milestone/README.md

 The model is trained for 5 epochs.

-Loss function for the training is catagorial crossentropy.
+Loss function for the training is categorial crossentropy.

 ---